nivenly/website/content/en/blog/2023/2023-03-01-first-post.md

 There are a few places to donate directly to the Nivenly Foundation and its member projects.
-Since many of our members have GitHub accounts, one of the easier ways to donate is via Nivenly's GitHub Sponsor page:
+Since many of our members have GitHub accounts, one of the easier ways to donate is via Nivenly's GitHub Sponsor page: [Nivenly GitHub Sponsor](https://github.com/sponsors/nivenly)

 That said, the Nivenly Foundation and its member projects all have their own sponsor